ExtendScript/extendscript-modules/docs/Dev-Environment.md

 ## .gitignore your .venv

 We don't want to commit our virtual environment to git.
-Therefore to finbish it off we need to add the `.venv` folder to our global ignore file.
+Therefore it is advised to add the `.venv` folder to your global ignore file.
 Feel free to fork my [.gitignore_global](https://github.com/GitBruno/.gitignore_global).

 ## Setup using Docker